 As you release the tip...SLOWLY... you will notice the solution level in the microfuge tube is dropping.
 As this is happening, you will need to push the pipette tip further and further into the sample, again taking care to not cause overflow.
+Ideally, the solutions will be pulled into the micropipette tips at the same time that it is leaving the vial.
+So use a slow, controlled thumb action and carefully observe the tip on the pipet while aspirating.
+If done correctly, you will aspirate the sample with no overflow.

-As you release the thumb, you will be pushing the tip into the solution, making sure you always have the tip under the solution.
+As you release the thumb, you will be pushing the tip into the solution, making sure you always have the tip under the solution level (to avoid sucking in air).
 This way, you are effectively "chasing the sample".
 Double check the volume transferred by inspecting the tip.
 Is it full to the tip?
 Has any of the solution spilled out?
 Is the amount remaining in the tube what you expect it to be?

-Practice this activity until you are clear on both the technique behind it and the rational for it.
+Practice this activity until you are clear on both the technique behind it and the rational for it!

-Exercise Five B : Chasing the sample, viscous solution.
+Micropipette Practice Exercise H2: Chasing the sample, high viscosity solution.

-Repeat the basic experiment outlined in 5A, except this time, start with the very viscous solution.
-These are in special 50 ml Falcon tubes labeled viscous or glycerin: R,G,B,Y. A viscous solution is one that resist the ability to flow.
-Water flows relatively readily, where are honey flows less so.
+Repeat the basic experiment outlined in 5A, except this time, start with the very viscous solutions.
+These are in special 50 ml Falcon tubes labeled viscous or glycerin: RV,GV,BV,YV.
+A viscous solution is one that resists the ability to flow.
+Water flows relatively readily, where as honey flows less so.
 So, honey is more viscous than water.